-Comfort food lightened up with zucchini “noodle sheets” and made with simple 7 ingredients.
-I know there are many zucchini lasagna recipes out there but I thought I would share my clean eating version simplified with store bought organic tomato sauce and without any extra steps to remove moisture from zucchini.
-Everything cooks in one pan and this recipe is quick enough to prepare even on a weeknight.
+Comfort food lightened up with zucchini pasta “sheets” and made with simple 7 ingredients.
+I know there are many zucchini lasagna recipes out there but I thought I would share my healthy version simplified with store bought organic tomato sauce and without any extra steps to remove moisture from zucchini.
+Everything cooks in one pan and this recipe is quick enough to prepare even on a weeknight, just like my chicken zucchini with corn and zucchini bake with tomatoes and Parmesan recipes.

 My kids do not like zucchini, especially cooked (I assume most kids feel this way), but they loved this zucchini lasagna with ground turkey meat, I guess tomato sauce and cheese did their job.
 It was so delicious!
 I also bought double the ingredients and made another lasagna with brown rice pasta.
 I didn’t bake it and froze assembled (just add 2 cups of chicken or veggie stock to tomato meat sauce).